Restaurants in Centro

 centro

-Devour Madrid's cooking class is the three-hour Spanish-cuisine workshop where students cook paella, tortilla and three tapas with the Devour team since 2014, with a market visit option.
+Devour Madrid's cooking class is the three-hour Spanish-cuisine workshop where students cook paella, tortilla and three tapas with the Devour team since 2014.

 Tip: Bookings via website.
 Classes daily 11:00.
 The market-and-cook version (145 euros, 5 hours) includes a Mercado de la Cebada walk.